peck94/cann-detector/README.md

     pip install -r requirements.txt

 There are two main scripts provided for running our experiments: `evaluate.py` and `attack.py`.
 The former will train baseline models and CANNs from scratch and evaluate them against the $L_\infty$ projected gradient descent attack [3].
-The latter script runs our adaptive adversarial attack which specifically attempts to fool the combined detector and classifier simultaneously.
-Note that you must run the evaluation script before you can run the adaptive attack, since our attack requires certain information (the tuned detection thresholds) provided by `evaluate.py`.

 ### The evaluation script

-An example command to run the evaluation is shown below:
+An example command is to run the evaluation is shown below:

     python evaluate.py mnist ResNet50 --eps .3